 - Retention rate: 74%

-Though it feels like every other state in the country has a Bellevue, Bellevue, Nebraska is the home of this university.
-Bellevue University is famous for being a top-quality institution of higher education.
-One of their best-kept secrets?
-No classes on Fridays.
-Bellevue’s “Real Mastery” approach helps students master the knowledge and skills employers are looking for.
-For over 50 years, Bellevue has built a reputation of being able to meet the needs of adult students by implementing flexible class schedules and a variety of career-relevant degree options.
-With a shift to online and hybrid classes, students are able to continue their education and rest assured that they are getting the most value for their dollar.
-Online students are able to select from cohort or traditional format programs to fit their lifestyles.
+Named after its home city of Bellevue, Nebraska, Bellevue University is famous for being a top-quality institution of higher learning.
+One of their best-kept secrets?–No classes on Fridays!
+Bellevue’s “Real Mastery” approach helps students master the skills that employers are looking for.
+For over 50 years, the school has built a reputation of being able to meet the needs of adult students by implementing flexible class schedules and a variety of career-relevant degree options.
+With a shift to online and hybrid classes, students are able to continue their education and feel confident that they’re getting the most value for their dollar.
+Online students are able to select from cohort or traditional format programs designed to fit their lifestyles.
 Students are also able to access educational support tools 24/7.